zextras/tech-doc/source/carbonio/migration/preliminaries.rst

    .. grid-item-card:: Phase 4, |file|
       :columns: 6

-      In the last phase, we import items into |file|.
+      In the last phase, we import Zextras Drive items into |file|.

-The four phases are shown in different colours in :numref:`fig-migration`.
-The figure also gives an overview of the various procedures, which are grouped in two groups: from a
+The figure gives an overview of the various procedures, which are grouped in two groups: from a
 |zx| compatible platform or from a third-party system.

 .. note:: The figure does not show the preliminary phase: checking the requirements and limitations of the procedure, and exporting the backup.

-.. _fig-migration:

 .. figure:: /img/migration.png
    :width: 99%